pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

 Dividing 8 by 2
 ```

-As we can see, the implementation of effects used by a piece of code is _truely_ up to the caller of said code.
+As we can see, the implementation of effects used by a piece of code is _truly_ up to the caller of said code.
 The effectful code is generic, not bound to any specific underlying implementation.
-This is part what makes algebraic effects so interesting and powerful.
+This is part of what makes algebraic effects so interesting and powerful.
 We can use them to establish a sort of 2-way "conversation" between caller and callee.
 Algebraic effects are in my opinion much simpler to understand and use than monads, and the 2 are provably equally expressive.
-Algebraic effects are very flexible, and can be used to implement basically any kind of side-effect or custom control flow, including but not limited to async/await, exceptions, global mutable state, IO, coroutines, etc.
+Algebraic effects are very flexible and can be used to implement basically any kind of side-effect or custom control flow, including but not limited to async/await, exceptions, global mutable state, IO, coroutines, etc.

-As a final example, let's return the our program above and implement our own error handling system - currently, we can divide by 0, after all!
+As a final example, let's return to our program above and implement our own error handling system - currently, we can divide by 0, after all!
 First, we define a new effect type:

 ```fs
 effect error<a>